Veselin33/gym-goals/README.md

  ## Description

 This project was developed and defended in front of lecturers as part of my education.
-It showcases a full-stack fitness and nutrition tracking application.
+Fitness and nutrition tracking application.

  ## Features